 And if a traffic surge occurs, the Uploadcare CDN will distribute requests between multiple bases within its infrastructure.

 You don’t need to invest money in powerful web hosting as it isn’t that important when you use a CDN.
-A distribution network outsources one of a server’s hardest tasks: responding to users’ requests quickly, even if you’ve put high-resolution images on your web page.
+A distribution network outsources one of a server’s hardest tasks: responding to users’ requests quickly, even if you’ve put high-resolution videos and images on your web page.

 It also applies an adaptive delivery approach that leads to a better native experience.